AztecProtocol/aztec-packages/docs/docs/migration_notes.md

 +assert(minuend >= subtrahend, "Balance too low");
 ```

-Note that the notes are not ensured to be obtained and removed so you have the place checks on the returned notes (e.g. in the example above by checking a sum of balances or by checking the returned notes length assert(notes.len() == expected_num_notes)).
+Note that `pop_notes` may not have obtained and removed any notes!
+The caller must place checks on the returned notes, e.g. in the example above by checking a sum of balances, or by checking the number of returned notes (`assert_eq(notes.len(), expected_num_notes)`).

 ## 0.47.0